-Though it is not by any means as rigid as “square peg meets round hole,” the following collection of tips is a great guide for finding yourself flattering haircut options.
+Though it is not as rigid as a “square peg meets a round hole,” the following collection of tips is a great guide for finding yourself flattering haircut options.

-A round face is about as wide as it is long, with round edges around the forehead and jaw.
+A round face is about as wide as long, with round edges around the forehead and jaw.

 Some round-faced celebrities include Oprah Winfrey and Catherine Zeta-Jones.